 The Kibo Board is aware of the importance to conform to its statutory responsibilities and industry good practise in relation to corporate governance of Kibo and its subsidiaries (the Group).

-The Board comprises a Chairman, three Executive Directors and two independent Non-Executive Directors.
+The Board comprises a non-executive Chairman, three Executive Directors and two independent non-executive director.
 As the Company evolves, the Board will be reviewed and expanded if necessary to ensure appropriate expertise is in place at all times to support its business activities.

 In accordance with the Articles of Association of the Company, each Director is required to resign and put his name forward for re-election every three years.